-This leaflet will provide you with basic information about a procedure for stress incontinence known as colposuspension.
+This page will provide you with basic information about a procedure for stress incontinence known as colposuspension.

 What is colposuspension?